INFORMSJoC/2022.0328/src/README.md

 julia> parity_s(michelot_p, data, spa) #using parallel Michelot's method to finish the projection onto a parity polytope
 ```

-paritypolytope_runtime_benckmark.jl uses macro @benchmark to test runtims of 7 methods in both parity polytope projection and simplex projection (simplex projection is a substep of parity polytope projection) in a given number of
+paritypolytope_runtime_benckmark.jl uses macro @benchmark to test runtimes of 7 methods in both parity polytope projection and simplex projection (simplex projection is a substep of parity polytope projection) in a given number of
 cores (and we set it as nthreads(), which is a system argument in julia).
 The input vector is i.i.d. $U[1,2]$ with size of $10^8 - 1$.

 Use the following command in your console, then you can get the test result.